-I think that what Saussure’s Structuralism amounts to is the discovery that a word is itself and not other words (You don’t say!); also that other words are not only different in their sounds but have different meanings too (You don’t say!)
+I think that what Saussure’s Structuralism amounts to is the amazing discovery that a word is itself and not other words! also that other words are not only different in their sounds but in their meanings!
 And that the meaning of the initial word is based on these differences from other words!
 Brilliant!
 Brilliant!
 Brilliant!
 That’s Structuralism!

-Also he said that you have to put words in the right order in a sentence to make any sense (you don’t say!); and you have to choose the right word, and not a wrong word, for each place in the sentence (you don’t say!).
+Also he said that you have to put words in the right order in a sentence to make any sense! and you have to choose the right word and not a wrong word for each place in the sentence!
 He called the former the ‘syntagmatic’ relationship between words; and he called the latter the ‘paradigmatic’ or associative or substitutive relationship.
 That explains things!
 That’s Science!

 People who have never been exposed to scientific method, can be fooled into thinking this is science.
 Language may have a structure when you look at it in a certain way but that doesn’t necessarily say anything at all.

 Saussure had begun by stating other truths which were surely also already obvious to mankind in the late 19th century and for centuries or millenia past.
 He said, for example, that things out there in the world don’t have words and names already hanging round their necks, but that we give these names to them, and that these names vary between the different languages of humanity.
 (You don’t say!
 Do you mean that people didn’t know that a cat isn’t called a cat by God or by Nature, or in Sanskrit or Swahili?
 Amazing!).

 Saussure, or the people who interpreted him, even went so far as to say that, up until then, some people saw words as actually existing, perhaps even as physical things.
 Surely they didn’t, think I, unless he was referring in a rough way to Plato who thought that concepts actually existed in heaven.
 But surely not in Saussure’s time or for centuries past.